CAA Records for SSL

 WP Engine CAA Records

 If your DNS provider supports CAA records, you can choose to set your preferred Certificate Authorities using CAA records.
 WP Engine does not require CAA records, however if you chose to configure CAA, be sure to include all of the records listed below.
-These multiple CAA records should be added in the event that the network SSL is updated by WP Engine, an SSL can be reissued without issue.
+These multiple CAA records should be added so if the network SSL is updated by WP Engine, an SSL can be reissued without issue.

 0 issue “letsencrypt.org”